AnishChakravorty/Fitbit-Data-Analysis/README.md

 1. Identifying potential customers for LeanFit.
 2. Identifying potential customers for FitWear.
 3. Identifying potential customers for Sleepy-Nights.
-4. Creating a dashboard for management presentation.
+4. Creating a Report for management presentation.

 ## Results
 The results of the analysis can be found in the `Final project-MS Excel zip` file.